falcosecurity/falco-website/content/en/about/_index.md

 {{< blocks/content content="html" >}}
 {{< two_column_block_img img-aligned="left" src="/img/about/how_it_works.svg" alt="how it works" index="1 md-0 lg-0 xl-0" header="How it works" >}}
   Falco provides real-time detection capabilities for environments from individual containers, hosts, Kubernetes and the cloud.
-It is able to detect malicious runtime behavior, such as [crypto mining](https://falco.org/blog/falco-detect-cryptomining/), [file exfiltration](https://falco.org/blog/sysflow-falco-sidekick/), [privilege escalation](https://sysdig.com/blog/mitre-privilege-escalation-falco/) in applications, rootkit installs among many others.
+It is able to detect and alert on abnormal behavior and potential security threats in real-time, such as [crypto mining](https://falco.org/blog/falco-detect-cryptomining/), [file exfiltration](https://falco.org/blog/sysflow-falco-sidekick/), [privilege escalation](https://sysdig.com/blog/mitre-privilege-escalation-falco/) in applications, rootkit installs among many others.
 These malicious behaviors are detected via user-defined [Falco rules](https://falco.org/docs/rules/) that classify events of application activity as malicious or suspicious.

   More specifically, Falco collects event data from a _source_ and compares each event against a set of _rules_.
 Some examples of sources for Falco events are:
   - Linux kernel syscalls